 - Ensures that all charitable donations are delivered to the designated groups.

-- Accepts donated fabrics and stores them appropriately.
+- Accepts donated fabrics at the committee’s discretion and stores them appropriately.

 - Creates kits for quilts or other sewing projects to be distributed to the guild members for completion.
 Sets up a table during monthly meetings to continue and finish projects.